Part 1 - Shopping

 If you have small children or plan to have small children I would look into the readability of Diapers, wipes, formula, and any other products you may need.
 In Spain places like Lidl and Dia (Local stop and shop’s) sold diapers and wipes.
 They didn’t have a whole lot of variety and the ones they had were in Russian packaging so I couldn’t understand them.
 As far as cribs, sheets, toys, highchairs, etc., Ikea has a wonderful selection.
 But if you’re going to a third world country, I would look into all these things.

-To my knowledge, second-hand clothing stores are not a thing there, at least not in Barcelona.
-But I honestly don’t know.
+To my knowledge, second-hand clothing stores are not a thing there in Barcelona, but I honestly don’t know.